productize/clean-lab/README.md

 Usage
 -----

+### Set-up

-Set-up: train the neural network, resulting in the graph model and found labels (best to do this on a fast computer):
+Train the neural network, resulting in the graph model and found labels (best to do this on a fast computer):

 ```